 - All ether-elemental characters in MARDEK, particularly Qualna.
 (Qualna has the opposite personality from the one described here, however.)

 - All annunaki have this to a certain extent, since they can perform "soul transfers" upon dying that will allow their souls to inhabit another body.

 - The Sorrow in Metal Gear Solid 3.

 - The Feys in Ace Attorney: Mostly this is used for channeling the dead, but spiritual power can also be used as a sort of lie detector.
 (One, likely non-canon, manga shows that there's even a hidden technique to "channel" people who are still alive, just to get them someplace they can't go at the moment.)

 - The Ghost type in Pokémon.

-- There has been a Ghost user in every generation: Agatha, Morty, Phoebe, Fantina, and Shauntal.
+- There has been a Ghost user in every generation except for Generation VI: Agatha, Morty, Phoebe, Fantina, Shauntal, and Acerola.

 - Kulkumatz in The Reconstruction.